brianspiering/quotes_from_me/README.md

 "Dockerized is the new serialized."

-"Python 2 is the new COBOL"
+"Python 2 is the new COBOL."

-"The best coding solutions are simple and elegant.
-Writing those solutions is often complex and messy. "

 "Never confuse the brilliant performance with the drudgery of practice."